futarchy-fi/docs/protocol/README.md

-# Market Implementation
+# Futarchy Protocol

-This section documents how Futarchy Labs markets are implemented on-chain.
+This section documents the **on-chain protocol architecture** used by Futarchy Labs.

-It covers the concrete mechanics behind collateral custody, oracle resolution, conditional tokens, and liquidity pools.
-These pages are intended for readers who want to understand the protocol’s trust assumptions and execution details.
+It describes how futarchy proposals are represented, how conditions are resolved, how conditional assets are created, and how markets are formed and settled.
+These pages are intended for readers who want to understand the protocol’s mechanics and trust assumptions.

-You do not need this level of detail to trade or participate in governance.
+You do not need to read this section to trade or participate in governance, but it is essential for auditors, integrators, and DAO operators.

 ---

 ## Overview

-Futarchy Labs builds on existing, battle-tested infrastructure rather than introducing new custody or oracle mechanisms.

-At a high level:
+At a high level, the Futarchy protocol consists of:

-- All collateral is held by the **Gnosis Conditional Token Framework (CTF)**.
+- custody of collateral via the Gnosis Conditional Token Framework (CTF),
-- Governance decisions are represented as **binary conditions** (YES / NO).
-- Conditions are resolved via **reality.eth**, with disputes handled by **Kleros**.
-- Conditional claims are represented internally as **ERC-1155 positions** and exposed to users as **ERC-20 wrapper tokens**.
-- Markets are implemented as **liquidity pools** over these conditional ERC-20 assets.
+- resolution of governance outcomes via oracles,
+- creation of conditional assets representing counterfactual outcomes,
+- formation of markets over those assets using AMMs,
+- and an explicit lifecycle that ties proposals, markets, and settlement together.

-Each of these components is documented in detail in the pages below.
+Each of these components is documented in detail below.

----

-## Architecture Components

-- **Collateral custody and oracle resolution**
-  Where funds are held, who is authorized to resolve outcomes, and how disputes are handled.

-- **Conditions and outcomes**
-  How governance decisions are modeled as CTF conditions, including outcome indexing and payout vectors.

-- **Conditional assets**
-  How unconditional assets are split into YES / NO claims, how ERC-1155 positions are wrapped as ERC-20 tokens, and how splitting and merging work.

-- **Liquidity pools**
-  How conditional assets are paired into pools, how trades are executed, and how markets remain conditional until resolution.

 ---